-The PCC is responsible for day-to-day governance of grant funding.
-She facilitates decisions on grant applications.
+The PCC is responsible for day-to-day governance of grant funding and facilitates decisions on grant applications.

-Funding enables the PCC to commission services.
-These support the objectives in the Police and Crime Plan.
-Funding has included contracts to deliver victim support and activities to divert members of the community away from crime.
+Funding enables the PCC to commission services., which support the objectives in the Police and Crime Plan.
+Funding includes contracts for victim support and activities to divert members of the community away from crime.

-The PCC also gives grants to a range of organisations involved in community safety.
+In addition, the PCC gives grants to a range of organisations involved in community safety.
 To date, the Community Safety initiatives Fund has supported more than 100 local projects.

 Strategic Contracts and Governance Manager – Amanda Wilkinson